MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

  > [!IMPORTANT]
  > If you're setting up email forwarding or a shared mailbox, at the end, don't delete the former employee's account.
 The account needs to be there to anchor the email forwarding or shared mailbox.

+### Use the new admin center to forward a former employee's email

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 ::: moniker range="o365-worldwide"

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.